 Jackson Hole was the perfect fit for our family as our kids are advanced skiers and it offered an abundance of terrain.
 It also would have worked well for us when our kids were in ski daycare or in beginner lessons.
 I was one of those parents who counted down the days until my children were old enough to attend ski daycare (6 months) and really relished those moments when, if only for a few hours, I could ski like my pre-child self.

 While at Jackson Hole, we met up with a friend of mine from Australia who was visiting with her husband and 7 year old son (who went to kids lessons at the Mountain Sports School).
 My friend is an intermediate skier and when I asked for her opinion on the resort she did comment on the lack of green runs.
 While for the most part she was fine on the blues, when her legs were tired in the afternoons and she wanted a more relaxing run (green), she found the terrain options limited.
 That said, she still very much enjoyed her Jackson Hole family vacation, including a family sleigh ride within the Elk Reserve.

 I really hope you enjoy your trip to Jackson Hole, Wyoming with kids !
 If you know of (or discover) more wonderful things to do with kids in Jackson Hole, please share with us in the comments below.

-Disclosure: During our time in Jackson Hole we were kindly offered complimentary lift passes at Jackson Hole Mountain Resort.
+Disclosure: During our time in Jackson Hole, our expenses were partially covered by Jackson Hole Mountain Resort.
 All other expenses were covered by yours truly and all opinions in this post are entirely my own.
 As always on this site, I strongly encourage you to also thoroughly read recent reviews from other family travelers prior to making a travel booking.